Title V Maternal and Child Health (MCH) Block Grant Program

-More information on the needs assessment can be found at Maternal and Child Health Needs Assessment.
+More information on the needs assessment can be found on the Maternal and Child Health Needs Assessment webpage.

 The Child and Family Health Division at the Minnesota Department of Health is implementing a community-focused process for setting and implementing strategies to be incorporated into a statewide strategic plan that will guide work on improving MCH systems (including Title V MCH Block Grant activities) going forward.

-For information on the strategic planning can be found at Strategic Planning.
+For information on the strategic planning can be found on the Strategic Planning webpage.

 MCH Advisory Task Force

-More information on the task force can be found at MCH Advisory Task Force.
+More information on the task force can be found on the MCH Advisory Task Force webpage.

 In Minnesota, two-thirds of Minnesota’s Title V award is distributed by formula to Community Health Boards.

-For information for grantee's can be found at Grantee Information.
+For information for grantee's can be found on the Grantee Information webpage.